-The runoff on page 12 was a one-against-one contest between the policy positions of M and K. Five voters ranked M's position over K's: 5 > 4
+Page 12 showed a one-against-one runoff contest between the policy positions of M and K. Five voters ranked M's position over K's: 5 > 4

 Here is a second test with the same voters: K's position loses this one-against-one test.
 L's position wins by five votes to four: 5 > 4